magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Neighborhood
 """"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-zipcode:

-Zipcode
+Zip code
-"""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.